Anpodu Kanmani: Release and Reception

 The movie released in theatres on 24 January 2025 and started streaming on Amazon Prime Video from 28 March 2025.

 Anjana George of The Times of India gave the film 3 out of 5 stars and wrote, "Anpodu Kanmani may not reinvent the wheel, but its honest storytelling and relatable characters make it worth a watch."
-Hari of Mathrubhumi wrote that "Heart-whelming tale".
+Hari of Mathrubhumi wrote that "Heart-warming tale".

 R. B. Sreelekha of ManoramaOnline wrote that "Simple film that brings tears of joy".
 A critic from Asianet News wrote that "Well rooted musical tale that touches the heart".